Hydrogen bond: Proteins

 In the secondary structure of proteins, hydrogen bonds form between the backbone oxygens and amide hydrogens.
 When the spacing of the amino acid residues participating in a hydrogen bond occurs regularly between positions i and i + 4, an alpha helix is formed.
 When the spacing is less, between positions i and i + 3, then a 310 helix is formed.
 When two strands are joined by hydrogen bonds involving alternating residues on each participating strand, a beta sheet is formed.
 Hydrogen bonds also play a part in forming the tertiary structure of protein through interaction of R-groups.
 (See also protein folding).

 Bifurcated H-bond systems are common in alpha-helical transmembrane proteins between the backbone amide C=O of residue i as the H-bond acceptor and two H-bond donors from residue i + 4: the backbone amide N\sH and a side-chain hydroxyl or thiol H+.
-The energy preference of the bifurcated H-bond hydroxyl or thiol system is -3.4 kcal/mol or -2.6 kcal/mol, respectively.
+The energy preference of the bifurcated H-bond hydroxyl or thiol system is −3.4 kcal/mol or −2.6 kcal/mol, respectively.
 This type of bifurcated H-bond provides an intrahelical H-bonding partner for polar side-chains, such as serine, threonine, and cysteine within the hydrophobic membrane environments.

 The role of hydrogen bonds in protein folding has also been linked to osmolyte-induced protein stabilization.
 Protective osmolytes, such as trehalose and sorbitol, shift the protein folding equilibrium toward the folded state, in a concentration dependent manner.
 While the prevalent explanation for osmolyte action relies on excluded volume effects that are entropic in nature, circular dichroism (CD) experiments have shown osmolyte to act through an enthalpic effect.
 The molecular mechanism for their role in protein stabilization is still not well established, though several mechanisms have been proposed.
 Computer molecular dynamics simulations suggest that osmolytes stabilize proteins by modifying the hydrogen bonds in the protein hydration layer.

 Several studies have shown that hydrogen bonds play an important role for the stability between subunits in multimeric proteins.
 For example, a study of sorbitol dehydrogenase displayed an important hydrogen bonding network which stabilizes the tetrameric quaternary structure within the mammalian sorbitol dehydrogenase protein family.

 A protein backbone hydrogen bond incompletely shielded from water attack is a dehydron.
 Dehydrons promote the removal of water through proteins or ligand binding.
 The exogenous dehydration enhances the electrostatic interaction between the amide and carbonyl groups by de-shielding their partial charges.
 Furthermore, the dehydration stabilizes the hydrogen bond by destabilizing the nonbonded state consisting of dehydrated isolated charges.

 Wool, being a protein fibre, is held together by hydrogen bonds, causing wool to recoil when stretched.
 However, washing at high temperatures can permanently break the hydrogen bonds and a garment may permanently lose its shape.

-Cellulose

-Hydrogen bonds are important in the structure of cellulose and derived fibers, such as cotton and flax.